Rebecca Blank weighs in on 'enormous' NCAA changes, NIL as she gets set to leave Wisconsin - NewsBreak

 "It's not clear that we would continue to run an athletic program," Blank said in her testimony, according to Law360.com.
 "We're not interested in professional sports.
 We're interested in student-athletes."

-UW-Madison issued a statement the following day in part to clarify the school did not plan to halt its sports teams .
+UW-Madison issued a statement the following day in part to clarify that the school did not plan to halt its sports teams.

-Some states passed laws governing the emerging name, image and likeness rights battle.
-In 2020, Blank told the UW Athletic Board the NCAA needed federal legislation to ensure a level playing field.
+Some states passed laws governing the emerging name, image and likeness rights battle and in 2020, Blank told the UW Athletic Board that the NCAA needed federal legislation to ensure a level playing field.
 But she didn't have high hopes in dealing with members of Congress.

 "I can promise you, most of them are completely ignorant of the economic models of these programs," Blank told the Athletic Board in 2020.
 "They think schools are rolling in money, and they're very surprised to learn that there's only something like 12 to 15 schools that are self-sufficient in their athletic costs."